Parameter values do not update correctly in the UI

 4. Note that "Program" is set to "Polyphonic", and that "Voicing Tolerance" is set to 0.2

 6. Note that the "Voicing Tolerance" parameter remains on 0.2 (should have been automatically updated to 3.0)

 If you use SV 2.0 (for example) and repeat the steps above, after performing step 5, you'll notice that the value of the "Voicing Tolerance" parameter does indeed get updated in the UI.

 I've only tried this on 2.0 and 3.3, so I'm not sure at which version bump the issue first started occurring.

-#1 Updated by Chris Cannam 7 months ago
+#1 Updated by Chris Cannam over 1 year ago

 - Status changed from New to Resolved

 This should be fixed as of 7bfbaaba0fe8 and the fix should be in the forthcoming v4.1.

 Sorry to take so long over this.
 It was actually a bit deep.